Tajgero/Tajgero/README.md

 * 📚 In my free time, I explore topics related to artificial intelligence and machine learning.

-* 💻 I play a lot of vide games ranging from horror to platform ones.
+* 💻 Video games enthusiast ranging from horror to platform ones.
 I love memes.

 * 🌍 I am happy to contribute to community projects and hackathons.